Poetry Manuscript Workshop

 ~ Amy, Poetry Workshop Participant

 Lois Marie Harrod’s 16th and most recent collection Nightmares of the Minor Poet appeared in June 2016 from Five Oaks.
 And She Took the Heart (Casa de Cinco Hermanas) appeared in January 2016, Fragments from the Biography of Nemesis (Cherry Grove Press) and the chapbook How Marlene Mae Longs for Truth (Dancing Girl Press) appeared in 2013.
 The Only Is won the 2012 Tennessee Chapbook Contest (Poems & Plays), and Brief Term, a collection of poems about teachers and teaching was published by Black Buzzard Press, 2011.
 Cosmogony won the 2010 Hazel Lipa Chapbook (Iowa State).
 Dodge poet and three-time recipient of a New Jersey Council on the Arts fellowship, she is widely published in literary journals and online ezines from American Poetry Review to Zone 3.
-A Geraldine R. Dodge poet, former high school teacher and Princeton University Distinguished Secondary Teacher, she now teaches Creative Writing at The College of New Jersey.
-You can find links to her online work at www.loismarieharrod.org.
+She teaches Creative Writing at The College of New Jersey.
+You can find links to her online work at www.loismarieharrod.org